irfanr/talarion2/README.md

 # Building for production

-To optimize the punic client for production, run:
+To optimize the talarion2 client for production, run:

     mvn -Pprod clean package